tcltk/tcl/doc/markdown/time.md

 # Example

-Estimate how long it takes for a simple Tcl **for** loop to count to a thousand:
+Estimate how long it takes for a simple Tcl \fBfor\fR loop to count to a thousand:

 ```
 time {